AkaHitsuji/underwater_footage_converter/README.md

 A tool for restoring natural colors in underwater images and videos by compensating for spectral absorption and blue-green color shift.

+## TODO
+- [ ] Convert to generic script that can do multiple other things like compression
+- [ ] Consider chrome extension or webpage

 ## Features

 - Processes both images and videos